-In the long term, a Regional Action Plan on Marine Litter should aim to guide member States in meeting Sustainable Development Goal (SDG) 14.1. which encourages that “by 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution.”
+In the long term, a Regional Action Plan on Marine Litter can assist Arctic States in meeting Sustainable Development Goal (SDG) 14, target 14.1: “by 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution.”

 Scope and Approach

-The development of a Regional Action Plan is seen as a multi-phased and multi-year effort, based on best available baseline data.
-Thus it is important that the regional action plan be realistic and flexible to allow for periodically updating as new information becomes available through, for example, ongoing or new studies by the Arctic Council, its member states and others, as relevant.
-Therefore it should be structured in such manner that it can easily be adapted to modify scope and targets as new and emerging issues, information and priorities are identified.
-This proposal represents the first step in a Regional Action Plan and explore how such a Plan could be developed and implemented.
+This project will address both sea and land-based activities, focusing on e.g., Arctic-specific marine litter sources and pathways, which will play an important role in demonstrating Arctic States’ stewardship efforts towards reducing negative impacts of marine litter, including microplastics, to the Arctic marine environment.
+It is envisioned that the Regional Action Plan may be updated in subsequent bienniums, as appropriate, based on emerging information (e.g., ongoing or new studies by the Arctic Council, the Arctic States, and others, as relevant) and/or evolving priorities.
+Thus it is important that the Regional Action Plan be realistic, flexible, and structured in a manner that can easily be adapted to modified scope and content .

 It may be necessary to revisit the scope and approach at a later stage as work proceeds.